 - Now, it’s time for the windowpane test.
 Either pull on a part of the dough or tear off a small piece.
 Hold the dough in both hands and gently pull it into a square with your fingers.
 It should be very elastic, smooth, and shiny.
 If it‘s strong enough to stretch to a super-thin membrane without tearing and light can pass through the center, your dough passes the test.
 If it doesn’t stretch or it tears too easily, knead it again on Speed 6 for 2–3 minutes and test again.

-- If you are checking the temperature of the dough, insert an instant-read thermometer into the center of the dough.
-The dough temperature should be 79-82ºF (26-28ºC) at this stage and not lower or higher than this temperature.
-The yeast will be most active at 82-95ºF (28-35ºC) during the bulk fermentation.
-If your dough temperature is higher than 82ºF (28ºC), let the dough slowly rise for the First Rise (Bulk Fermentation), instead of putting it in a Proof setting (100ºF/38ºC) or placing it in a warm place.
-You do not want to overproof the dough.
+- To check the dough temperature, insert an instant-read thermometer into the center of the dough.
+It should be 79–82ºF (26–28ºC) and not lower or higher than this temperature.
+Yeast is most active at 82–95ºF (28–35ºC) during bulk fermentation.
+Tip: If your dough temperature is higher than 82ºF (28ºC), let the dough slowly rise for the First Rise (Bulk Fermentation), instead of putting it in a Proof setting (100ºF/38ºC) or placing it in a warm place.
+This will help prevent overproofing.

 To Slam and Fold

 - Once your dough passed the windowpane test, lightly dust the work surface and your hands with flour to prevent sticking.
 Scrape the dough from the bowl with the silicone spatula or dough scraper and place it on the work surface.
 From this point, make sure to keep one smooth surface on your dough ball at all times.
 My nice smooth surface is currently on the bottom of the dough.

 - Now, pick up the dough ball, keeping the smooth side up.
 Then, slam the smooth side onto the work surface.
 Bang!